Table of Contents

 Recommended Europe power adapter available on Amazon.com ➜

-If you are traveling to Europe from North America, one of the first questions to come to mind is probably, “what electrical adapter should I bring?”
+If you are traveling to Europe from North America, one of the first questions to come to mind is probably, “What electrical adapter should I bring?”
 Unfortunately, your US devices won’t be able to be charged directly from an outlet in Europe, so you will need to bring an adapter.

 I recommend using this Universal Travel Adapter since it works in most countries across Europe and in 100+ countries around the world.
 This adapter will have no problem charging your cell phone, laptop, tablet, or other devices across Europe.
-I like this one in particular because it comes with a built-in fuse protector, two additional USB ports which make charging multiple devices at once possible, and a lifetime replacement guarantee.

 View on Amazon.com ➜